sf-wdi-22-23/modules-23/w04-associations-and-auth/d2_dusk_express_auth/README.md

   });
   ```

 3. In the terminal, run `nodemon` and make sure your server starts without any errors.
 If you get an error, read the line number and error message.
 Most likely, you're trying to use an undefined variable or a module that's not installed.
+Visit `/login` and `/signup`

   ```
   $ nodemon